When Succession Meets Sanctions

 Boris Titov (Борис Титов) didn’t need wine.
 By 2006, he’d already built substantial wealth through Solvalub Group, his oil and chemical trading empire.
 He held positions of influence—Entrepreneurs’ Rights Commissioner, Chairman of the Russian Wine Union.
 Financially, he’d won.
 So why wine?
 Why Abrau-Durso (Абрау-Дюрсо)?

 The answer reveals how generational wealth builders think differently than financial optimizers.
 Titov wasn’t seeking highest IRR on deployed capital.
 He was seeking something tangible, unreplicable, and rooted in place—assets that couldn’t be reduced to numbers on a balance sheet.
+Russian oligarchs of his generation had poured fortunes into London real estate, Swiss bank accounts, and Mediterranean yachts.
+Titov looked south, to the Black Sea coast, and saw something rarer than liquidity: provenance.

 But Boris was already thinking ahead.
 Building an empire is one thing.
 Ensuring it survives generational transition is another.
+He had seen too many Russian fortunes dissipate in the second generation—heirs who treated businesses as income streams rather than living enterprises.
+He wanted something different for Abrau-Durso.

 Pavel Titov became Chairman of Abrau-Durso in 2014 at roughly 30 years old.
 This wasn’t ceremonial.
 Boris handed operational control to his son while transitioning to governance—real power transfer, not symbolic appointment.
-Pavel had been involved since 2009, understanding both vision and operational complexity.
+The distinction matters enormously in family business succession.
+Many patriarchs promote their children to impressive titles while retaining de facto control, creating confusion about authority that paralyses the organisation when crisis arrives.
+Boris did the opposite: he stepped back genuinely, letting Pavel make operational decisions and, crucially, letting him make mistakes.

-When the Doors Closed and Pavel Stood Alone
+When the doors closed and Pavel stood alone

 Pavel was eight years into his leadership.
 He’d proven he could manage growth and execute acquisitions.
 But everything successful so far had happened within the framework his father had established—stable European markets, functioning international trade, predictable rules.
 Now the rules had changed completely, and Boris—while still involved in governance—wasn’t running operations.
 The decisions were Pavel’s alone.

-Pavel coordinated a China campaign using the institutional advantage his father had accumulated: Boris’s convening power through the Russian Wine Union.
-In September 2024, Boris and Pavel launched the “Way of Russian Wine” at the Xi’an (西安) International Silk Road Exhibition.
+In September 2024, Boris and Pavel launched the “Way of Russian Wine” at the Xi’an (西安) International Silk Road Exhibition—a venue chosen for its symbolic resonance along the ancient Silk Road trade corridors now being revived under modern infrastructure projects.
+The exhibition drew more than 800,000 visitors.
 By March 2025, coordinated trade missions had reached Beijing (北京) and Chengdu (成都), bringing seven Russian producers together for the China Food & Drinks Fair.
+The father-son dynamic proved unexpectedly effective in the Chinese market, where family continuity carries deep cultural weight.
 Boris’s decades of Wine Union leadership opened doors.
 Pavel’s operational execution closed deals.

 In September 2024, Pavel was named one of the Top 1,000 Russian Managers, recognised as Best Senior Executive in Consumer Goods—credibility earned through measurable results during crisis, not inherited.
 “China is, of course, our main investment export direction,” he said in July 2025.
 Not hedging.
 Focusing.